AdaCore/spark2014/docs/ug/gnatprove.rst

 -----------------------------------------------------------

 Let's start by running |GNATprove| on program ``Binary_Search`` without loop invariant.
-It generates five warnings, four of which correspond to possible run-time check failures, and a last one corresponding to a possible failure of the postcondition:
+It generates two medium message, on corresponding to a possible run-time check failure, and one corresponding to a possible failure of the postcondition:

 .. literalinclude:: examples/results/binary_search_no_loopinv.prove
    :language: none

-We will focus here on the four warnings inside the loop, which correspond to property [INSIDE].
+We will focus here on the message inside the loop, which corresponds to property [INSIDE].
 The problem is that variable ``Med`` varies in the loop, so
 |GNATprove| only knows that its value is in the range of its type ``Index`` at
 the start of an iteration (line 23), and that it is then assigned the value of